-• People had risk assessments in place with detailed guidance for staff on how to recognise, assess and reduce risk.
-Staff spoke confidently about individual risks and how they employed recommended ways to reduce these risks.
-One member of staff told us, "We know our residents and how to keep them safe.
-Their care is always under review."

-• People's care plans contained detailed information that supported staff in understanding early warning signs to reduce the person's anxiety, as well as any potential risks to the person or others.

-• The building was kept safe with regular health and safety checks by staff and external professionals.
-This included fire safety, equipment maintenance, water temperature checks and legionella monitoring.

-• Personal Emergency Evacuation Plans (PEEPS) were in place to guide staff on how to safely support people from the building in an emergency.
+- People had risk assessments in place with detailed guidance for staff on how to recognise, assess and reduce risk.
+Staff spoke confidently about people's risks and how they reduce these.
+One member of staff told us, "Everything is assessed and planned, the residents are always safe." - People's care plans contained detailed information that supported staff in understanding risks their safety, health and wellbeing. - The building was kept safe with regular health and safety checks by staff and external professionals.
+This included fire safety, equipment maintenance, water temperature checks and legionella monitoring. - Personal Emergency Evacuation Plans (PEEPS) were in place to guide staff on how to safely support people from the building in an emergency.